hpccsystems-solutions-lab/ECL-Training/WeekTwoHW.md

 For this week homework students are supposed to:

-1- Create a module that calls a function
-2- Function will use transform and project to perform data transformation.
-3- Transform should use data aggregation interduce in week one if possible 3- Module will call the function to print out the result.
+1- Find a dataset they like to work with
+2- Import the file using ECL Watch functions: upload and spray 3- Create a dataset
+4- Sort and Filter dataset based on the fields available to them 5- Use aggregated function to preform data discovery.

-Class with start with going over homework's, so please come in prepared.
+Class with start with going over homework, so please come in prepared.

-A quick look at solution:

-EXPORT myMod := MODULE

-    // Create your dataset

-    SHARED myFunc(mydataset) := FUNCTION
-        //Create Tranfrom your choice of inline or standalone
-        //Project to go over mydataset

-        RETURN myres;
-    END;

-// Call your function and pass the dataset.
-// Don't forget to export

-END;

-//Call your function and print the result